lazamar/lazamar.github.io/_posts/2020-03-15-download-images-snippet.md

 title: Download images from a page
 ---

-Often I need to download many images from a webpage and end up trying and adjusting far too many snippets from StackOverflow.
+Often I need to download many images from a web page and end up trying and adjusting far too many snippets from Stack Overflow.

 Here is a snippet that works.
 Give it two strings to download an image.